 Public comment is your opportunity to weigh in on the relevance, scientific soundness and feasibility of new and revised measures for HEDIS®.
 Feedback NCQA receives from public comment helps us weigh changes to our programs, procedures and processes.

 Every year, NCQA seeks public comment about proposed changes to HEDIS.
-This year’s public comment is open from Thursday, February 11–Thursday, March 11.
+This year’s public comment is open until Thursday, March 11, 11:59 PM.

 What Are We Seeking Feedback On?

 Here’s a sneak peek of what you might want to comment on:

 - How HEDIS could be better utilized to support health equity.